Juless89/steemautomated/README.md

 ## Upvote list

 All accounts to be upvoted must be added in JSON format to upvote_list.json.
-Each account requires the account name, the weight up the votes and the limit of votes per day.
+Each account requires the account name, the weight of the votes and the limit of votes per day.
+Changes to the list are automatically updated once every hour so the bot does not have to be shut down.

 ```
 "steempytutorials": {